Rabax55/MINA---P2P-O2C---Snapp/README.md

 2. Staying within the "business" realm, it is astonishing, that the processes "backing" this economy - money doesn't grow out of thin air, although it sometimes looks like so -, are completely underrated and therefore underrepresented in the blockchain space.
 The amount of (non-chained) transactions in this area is estimated to be 2,5 - 3,5 trillion a year.
-Compared to this, DeFi is kind of cute and tiny.
+Compared to this, DeFi/NFT is kind of cute and tiny.
    And all of these "trillion" instaces represent value/investment...
    (And hey: this is setting a new dimensioned benchmark perspective wrt to tps, right?).
 Anyway...